- What is the Skilled Worker visa?

 - Job requirements

-- What is the points based immigration system?
+- What is the points-based immigration system?

-- Required documents and financial requirements
+- Skilled Worker Visa documents and financial requirements

-- English language test requirement
+- English language requirement exemptions

 - Skilled Worker Visa extension